 As a leading manufacturer of high-performance elastomers, advanced-engineered thermoplastics, high-performance thermoplastic composites, and integrated material solutions, Greene, Tweed is a global company with facilities across North America, Europe and Asia.

-Almost 150 years ago, Greene, Tweed began as a small distributor.
+Over 150 years ago, Greene, Tweed began as a small distributor.
 Today, our components are used by leaders across the aerospace, petrochemical & power, oilfield, and semiconductor & solar industries.

 Enabling Next Generation